 The company making the Fairphone had lofty goals of sustainability but they ran into some hard limits of the electronics value chain and had to stop supporting their first smartphone, disappointing fans and clients.
 They are taking some financing to go deeper down the chain, spreading their goals of sustainability.

-In one of those random (or is it?) ways topics and words suddenly pop up multiple times over a short period, I saw talk of colonialism in a few brilliant places this week.
+In one of those random (or is it?) ways topics and words suddenly pop up in multiple places, I saw talk of colonialism in a few brilliant places this week.
 You should pay attention because it’s important to understand and remember history but also because there are other forms of colonialism still happening.

 [W]ith only a few exceptions, the former colonies that are wealthy (like Canada, the US, Australia, and New Zealand) are the ones where the original inhabitants and societies were largely wiped out and supplanted by Europeans.
 The rest of the former Empire, the places where descendents of the original residents still comprise the bulk of the population, are desperately poor.
 Even if you don’t look at any other metric, this is still prima facie evidence for colonialism as an unprecedented transfer of wealth.